lightdock/membrane_docking/demo/README.md

 ### 3.1.
 Timing

 Here two different simulations are presented for the same demo target *3x29*.
-Please note that only one CPU core is used for clustering for the sake of simplicity of the `run.sh` script, despite this step could be parallelized too using the script included in LightDock called `ant_thony.py` (see its usage [here](https://lightdock.org/tutorials/membrane)).
+Please note that only one CPU core is used for clustering, despite this step could be parallelized too using the script included in LightDock called `ant_thony.py` (see its usage [here](https://lightdock.org/tutorials/membrane)).

 #### 3.1.1.
 Reduced simulation of the *3x29* complex